qiniu/qshell/docs/qdownload2.md

       --slice-concurrent-count int                 concurrency of slice downloads (default 10) --slice-file-size-threshold int              file threshold for downloading slices.
 When slice downloading is enabled and the file size is greater than this threshold, slice downloading will be enabled; unit:B (default 41943040)
       --slice-size int                             slice size; when using slice download, the size of each slice; unit:B (default 4194304)
+  -s, --success-list string                        specifies the file path where the successful file list is saved
       --suffixes string                            only download files with the specified suffixes -c, --thread int                                 num of threads to download files (default 5)
 ```